7 Incredible Health Benefits of Apples

 Apples might help stave off Alzheimer’s disease

-The health benefits of apples include the potential to ward off Alzheimer’s disease.
+Apple benefits include the potential to ward off Alzheimer’s disease.
 Apples contain quercetin, a powerful antioxidant that protects brain cells from degeneration in rats and might do the same in humans.
 Dr. Ramani Soundararajan from Dalhousie Medical School and Dr. Vasantha Rupasinghe at the Nova Scotia Agricultural College found that the flavonoids in Red Delicious apples had strong neuroprotective effects.

 Apples can help prevent high blood pressure